duttrohan0302/accio-batch12/19. 02-05-2022/class.md

 ### JS Arrow Functions
 - Arrow functions were introduced in ES6
 - Arrow functions allow us to write shorter function syntax
+---
+### Call - Apply - Bind
+- All functions are object methods
+- If a function is not a method of a JS object, it is a function of the global object

+### call
+- with call(), an object can use a method belonging to another object

+### apply
+- same as call
+- The difference is , call takes arguments separately whereas apply takes arguments as any array

+### bind
+- With the bind method, an object can borrow a method from another object